mrov/Ferreira_Challenge/README.md

 # Getting Started

-1 - Clone the repository: git clone https://github.com/your-username/your-repo.git
+1 - Clone the repository: git clone https://github.com/mrov/Ferreira_Challenge

-2 - Navigate to the project directory: cd project-name
+2 - Navigate to the project directory: cd Ferreira_Challenge

 3 - Update the database connection string in appsettings.json with your database details.